-Glomerulonephritis refers to a range of kidney conditions which cause inflammation in the very small blood vessels in the kidneys, known as glomeruli.
+Glomerulonephritis refers to a range of inflammatory kidney conditions of the tiny blood vessels in the kidneys, known as glomeruli.

 If the glomeruli become damaged, the kidney can no longer remove waste and excess fluids efficiently.
-Blood and protein cannot be filtered, and are excreted in the urine.
+Blood and protein cannot be filtered and are excreted in the urine.

 Acute glomerulonephritis may appear suddenly, following a throat or skin infection.

-- Puffiness of the face on waking up
+- puffiness of the face on waking up

-- Urine that is brown or contains traces of blood
+- urine that is brown or contains traces of blood

-- Decreased urination
+- decreased urination

-- Fluid in the lungs leading to coughing and shortness of breath
+- fluid in the lungs leading to coughing and shortness of breath

-- High blood pressure.
+- high blood pressure

-- Blood or protein in the urine
+- blood or protein in the urine

-- High blood pressure
+- high blood pressure

-- Swollen ankles or face, because of water retention
+- swollen ankles or face, because of water retention

-- Urinating often during the night
+- urinating frequently during the night

-- Bubbles or foam in the urine, caused by excess protein
+- bubbles or foam in the urine, caused by excess protein

 A healthy adult urinates around 2 to 3 pints daily.
 People with severe glomerulonephritis may not urinate for 2 or 3 days.